Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 quantization stage.
 Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, one can proceed with quantization.

-.. note:: For simplicity, the following leverages the Keras API to define a model, but QuantizeML
+.. note:: For simplicity, the following leverages the TF-Keras API to define a model, but QuantizeML
           also comes with ONNX support, see the `PyTorch to Akida
           <../examples/general/plot_7_global_pytorch_workflow.html#sphx-glr-examples-general-plot-7-global-pytorch-workflow-py>`__
           or `off-the-shelf models